Mark Pryor: Estate tax

 In June 2006, Pryor voted against repeal of the federal estate tax.
-In 2013, Pryor and Senator John Boozman (R-AR) were credited by Arkansas Farm Bureau president Randy Veach for their opposition to President Obama's plan to raise the estate tax.
+In 2013, Pryor and Senator John Boozman were credited by Arkansas Farm Bureau president Randy Veach for their opposition to President Obama's plan to raise the estate tax.
 Pryor co-sponsored a bill that would implement a one-year extension on current estate tax rates.
 The bill did not pass.
 In 2008 Pryor voted against expanding the pool of people exempt from the estate tax.

 Health care

-Pryor voted for the Patient Protection and Affordable Care Act (a.k.a.
-"Obamacare") in December 2009, and later voted against the Health Care and Education Reconciliation Act of 2010.
+Pryor voted for the Affordable Care Act (Obamacare) in December 2009, and later voted against the Health Care and Education Reconciliation Act of 2010.

-Pryor has said that he would vote for Obamacare again.

 Foreign policy

-Pryor opposes bringing Guantanamo Bay prisoners to the United States for trial.
+Pryor opposed bringing Guantanamo Bay prisoners to the United States for trial.

-On September 28, 2006, Pryor was one of 12 Senate Democrats who voted to adopt S.3930, the Military Commissions Act of 2006.
+On September 28, 2006, Pryor was one of 12 Democratic senators who voted to adopt S.3930, the Military Commissions Act of 2006.
 He voted against the flag burning amendment in June 2006.

-On March 15, 2007, Pryor was one of two Democratic senators to vote against a resolution aimed at withdrawing most American combat troops from Iraq in 2008.
+On March 15, 2007, Pryor was one of two Democratic senators to have voted against a resolution aimed at withdrawing most American combat troops from Iraq in 2008.
 The vote, requiring 60 votes to pass, was 50 to 48 against.